indiesoftby/defold-yagames/README.md

 end
 ```

-## License
+## Credits

+Artsiom Trubchyk ([@aglitchman](https://github.com/aglitchman)) is the current YaGames owner within Indiesoft and is responsible for the open source repository.

-This project is licensed under the terms of the MIT license.
-Developed and supported by [@aglitchman](https://github.com/aglitchman).
-Uses the source code of [JsToDef](https://github.com/AGulev/jstodef).
+This project uses the source code of [JsToDef](https://github.com/AGulev/jstodef).

+### License

+MIT license.